mrmattson/next/documentation.md

 </script>
 ```

-Parent tag options are passed with the `riot.mount` method and child tag options are passed on the tag attribute.
+Parent component properties are passed with the `riot.mount` method and child component ones are passed via the tag attribute.

-<span class="tag red">important</span> Nested tags are always declared inside a parent custom tag.
-They are not initialized if they are defined on the page.
+Nested tags should be registered via `riot.register` call or they can be directly imported into the parent component.

 ### Nested HTML